1. Key Characteristics of Birman Cats

 Their physical activity should be similar to that of most cats (sleeping long hours, playing, running and jumping).

-LOW: The Birman does not have an undercoat, and the fur does not mat easily so grooming’s easy.
-One or two brushings per week are sufficient to maintain the coat’s softness.
+LOW: The Birman doesn’t have an undercoat and the fur doesn’t mat easily, so grooming is easy.
+It’s sufficient to brush your Birman just 1–2 times per week to maintain the coat’s softness.

 MEDIUM: Birmans are fairly healthy but have a propensity to become overweight or obese.
-Regulate their food intake to prevent this condition.
+Regulate their food intake to prevent weight gain.

 There is also a possibility of hypertrophic cardiomyopathy (HCM) affecting the breed.
 HCM is the most common disease affecting the heart by thickening the heart walls and restricting blood flow.